Apply for a BECC Action Group

 - It is not a mechanism to fund research projects.

-An AG exists for a limited period (6–12 months) during which it use the expertise, resources, and networks of BECC to perform activities culminating in a concrete action or product that serves to advance BECC’s research and/or societal impact.
-The product could be for example a synthesis report, database or tool, funding proposal, research paper or a contribution to a national or international assessment.
+An AG exists for a limited period (6–12 months) during which it uses the expertise, resources, and networks of BECC to perform activities culminating in a concrete action or product that serves to advance BECC’s research and/or societal impact.
+The product could be for example a synthesis report, database or tool, funding proposal, scientific papers highlighting novel research directions, or a contribution to a national or international assessment.

 The maximum amount to be applied for is 500,000 SEK, with a maximum contribution from the University of Gothenburg of 150,000 SEK.
 Funding applied for should be well motivated and tailored to the ambitions of the AG.